fballiano/magento-cache-regeneration-lock/README.md

 To have a better compatibility across multiple Magento (1.x) versions.

+##Compatibility
+Tested on Magento CE 1.9 and EE 1.13

 ##Support
 If you have any issues with this extension, open an issue on GitHub (see URL above).